git-multimail/git-multimail/CONTRIBUTING.rst

 git-multimail is an open-source project, built by volunteers.
 We would welcome your help!

-The current maintainers are Michael Haggerty <mhagger@alum.mit.edu>
+The current maintainers are Matthieu Moy
-and Matthieu Moy <matthieu.moy@grenoble-inp.fr>.
+<matthieu.moy@grenoble-inp.fr> and Michael Haggerty
+<mhagger@alum.mit.edu>.

 Please note that although a copy of git-multimail is distributed in the "contrib" section of the main Git project, development takes place